 Darlene's nephew, Craig Kulig, passed away in 2016 at the age of 23 after a brave battle with cancer.
-When the pandemic hit in 2020, she teamed up with Bring Your Own Mask (BYOM) to feature her artwork on a series of face masks in support of the Foundation Craig's parents established in his name.
+When the pandemic hit in 2020, she teamed up with Bring Your Own Mask (BYOM) to feature her artwork on a series of face masks in support of the Foundation Craig's father, Bruce established in his name.

 Individual and small groups are welcome by appointment.
 Come by to see some of Darlene's new work and talk about all things art.
 Colour Close Up!

 Media & Press